redhat-cip/edeploy/docs/AHC.rst

 It’s pretty obvious that performing some rsync/logrotate/database IOs while trying to estimate disk’s performance isn’t a good way to get a coherent result.
 Those example are pretty obvious, but at the time you run your benchmark, it could be a pretty complicated being 100% sure that not a single non-expected task ran.
 On an infrastructure which is in production, this could turn into a complex task disabling all possible sources of annoyance.

 The way to go is embedding all required tools and automation scripts into your own live operating system.
 The easiest way to get a clean operating system for a benchmark, is to generate one with the minimum dependencies.
 It’s almost like creating a minimal system (like debootstrap on debian), install the benchmarking tools you need, no graphic server and for sure, no crontab at all.
 Once this minimal system is setup, create a ramfs with it and boot on it with your favourite bootloader (pxelinux, extlinux, grub, …).
-This steps are done automatically by edeploy.
+This steps are done automatically by eDeploy.

 Having an under-control operating system that will be the same over servers and time remove any possible doubt of a background process running at the same time as your benchmark.
 It become possible running the benchmark in a controlled fashion on an already installed server.
 If you have any doubt of a particular hardware, reboot the server in this under-control operating system, perform the benchmark and voilà.